alzwded/LCDGameEmu/README.md

 * rewrite cmdargs.c HandleParameters since it's of a lesser quality than I remember
 * audio
 * The Great Documentation Effort
+* put the path to the currently loaded game in the titlebar

 Testing
 =======